debops/debops/docs/code-standards-policy.rst

 For each role the `DebOps Documentation`_ will include a page which documents the default variables.
 This page is generated from the role's :file:`defaults/main.yml` file with help of yaml2rst_.
-The entire comment of the defauls file is thereby interpreted as reStructuredText_ and then rendered via Sphinx_.
+The entire comment of the defaults file is thereby interpreted as reStructuredText_ and then rendered via Sphinx_.

 Each variable comment is started with a ``.. envvar::`` reference anchor